 This striking result fits very well with a highly consistent finding across the sex-difference literature: The brains of men tend to be more asymmetrically organized across the hemispheres than are those of women.10 Importantly, the authors found no age-by-sex interactions despite having plenty of statistical power to find such interactions.
 This means we cannot explain the sex differences in their results as simply being due to different cultural experiences between males and females.

 The Pennsylvania study results are also consistent with diffusion tensor imaging studies by Neda Jahanshad and colleagues, who found greater average interhemispheric connectivity in women compared to men.11-12 (Impressively, with some analytic approaches, these investigators can accurately classify brain connectivity networks based on sex with 93 percent accuracy.12) While we can, and should, debate what these types of anatomical findings will ultimately prove to mean functionally, the evidence leaves little reasonable doubt that male and female brains exhibit, on average, differing patterns of structural interconnectivity, in particular between the hemispheres.
-In a comprehensive review of human-brain connectivity studies from several years ago, Gaolang Gong and colleagues concluded that "it should be mandatory to take gender into account when designing experiments or interpreting results of brain connectivity/network in health and disease."13 The data since then confirms this view.
+In a comprehensive review of human-brain connectivity studies from several years ago, Gaolang Gong and colleagues concluded that "it should be mandatory to take gender into account when designing experiments or interpreting results of brain connectivity/network in health and disease."13 The data since then confirm this view.

 A second important study highlights the fact that sex differences exist down to the genetic level in humans.
 When David Cribbs and other researchers performed a comprehensive analysis of the patterns of expression in the brain of immune system-related genes in human aging and Alzheimer's disease (AD), they found sex-specific patterns of gene expression in both conditions.14 In particular, they compared patterns of gene expression in two regions that are critical for higher cognitive function and known to develop AD-type pathology: the hippocampus and a region of the frontal cortex called the superior frontal gyrus.
 The hippocampus was more prone to immune-type gene reactions in females than in males, while the superior frontal gyrus was more susceptible to immune-type gene reactions in males than in females.
 Studies such as this prove that the biological mechanisms of brain aging and disease cannot be assumed to be the same in men and women.